trobz/openerp-web-unleashed/README.md

 and specify your new view.

-You can add `arch` validation and build highly configurable view in the same way than standard OpenERP views.
+You can add `arch` validation and build highly configurable view in the same way than standard Odoo views.

 A simple example of a custom type declaration is available here:
 https://github.com/trobz/openerp-web-unleashed/blob/master/demo_todo/view/todo.py

 ### Pager

-Provide everything to have a pagination on your collection, similar than the OpenERP one but without dependencies.
+Provide everything to have a pagination on your collection, similar than the Odoo one but without dependencies.

 - Paginated collection
-- A pager view, with the same layout than the native OpenERP pager
+- A pager view, with the same layout than the native Odoo pager

 Checkout the [demo_todo module](https://github.com/trobz/openerp-web-unleashed/tree/master/demo_todo) for more details.